Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Colossians 1:17

-No matter how you look at it, He is the beginning and the end, and all that is in between.
+No matter how we look at it, He is the beginning and the end, and everything in between.

 “I am the Alpha and the Omega, the Beginning and the End,” says the Lord, “who is and who was and who is to come, the Almighty.”